jonhnet/sonde-search/website/frontend/notifier/index.md

 computer projection of where the sonde might have landed based on the model of winds aloft.
 The higher the last-heard report, the worse the landing estimate is.
-The notifier takes an educated guess as to how much error might be in the landing estimate by computing how far it was likely to have moved laterally in the time it took to reach the ground.
+The notifier takes an educated guess as to how much error might be in the landing estimate by computing how far the sonde was likely to have travelled laterally before reaching the ground.
 For example, if the sonde is last heard at 1000' MSL above a site where the terrain elevation is 200', while descending at 100 feet per second, it's 8 seconds from landing.
 Multiplying 8 seconds by its